 • Louisiana through Black women’s digital storytelling

-• Children’s right to water and the inclusion of their voices in empirical research and policy concerning water insecurity.
+• Children’s right to water and the use of their voices in empirical research and policy concerning water insecurity.

 Across these contexts, the panelists will discuss what we can gain from interdisciplinary methodological considerations of environmental injustice.